-When hiring a criminal defense lawyer, it’s essential to prepare for the first meeting.
+When hiring a criminal defense lawyer, preparing for the first meeting is essential.
 You need to have the right questions to be well-informed about the legal professional you’re enlisting to be on your side.

 Listed below are the questions you should ask the lawyers you meet for the first time.
 Asking the right questions would help you decide on the best representation that could give you satisfaction and the outcome you want for your case.

-- Do You Give A Free Initial Consultation?
+1. Do You Provide A Free Initial Consultation?

 Here’s what to expect during your first meeting with a criminal defense lawyer.
 The lawyer will want to know the pertinent facts and details to evaluate your case properly.
-A face-to-face meeting is ideal because it allows you to feel out the lawyer.
+A face-to-face meeting is ideal.
 You should have a good feeling about the lawyer in the sense that he inspires trust and confidence.
 A personal meeting is also advisable because it’s usually challenging to get sound advice over a short phone call.

 During the initial interview, you’ll likely be discussing the following: